stephengrice/translations/spanish/_short/bbc_children_malaysia_translation.md

 In another incident, says the lawyer, four girls were salpped by a professor because they refused to recite a Muslim prayer.

-“These girls are not Muslim, so why force them to say a prayer before they eat?” she says.
-“There are many police reports and letters of complaint, but nothing is happening.”
+"These girls are not Muslim, so why force them to say a prayer before they eat?" she says.
+"There are many police reports and letters of complaint, but nothing is happening."

 The government says that it is looking to insert the Orang Asli into Malaysian society.

 But Colin Nichols believes that the government has little interest in protecting their identity and that the natives are being each time more absorbed by a centralized Malaysian state.

-“Children of seven, eight years are being pulled out of their village,” he says.
+"Children of seven, eight years are being pulled out of their village," he says.

-“Then they put them in a school hostel for three months, without seeing their parents, they give them a new educations, a new culture, a new language, and sometimes a new religion, and in a generation you have people who are no longer Orang Asli,” he complains.
+"Then they put them in a school hostel for three months, without seeing their parents, they give them a new educations, a new culture, a new language, and sometimes a new religion, and in a generation you have people who are no longer Orang Asli," he complains.